asbjornenge/asbjornenge.github.com/wwc/tiny_node_containers.md

 Nexe will compile your node app into a single executable binary.
 No joke!
 Have a [look](https://github.com/crcn/nexe)!

 Since we are now compiling, we need to think about things like *compile target*.
-Containers run linux, my desktop runs Darwin.
+Containers run linux.
+My desktop runs Darwin.
 A binary compiled on/for Darwin won't be able run inside a container.
 So, I made a container for compiling apps with nexe.

 	docker run -v $(pwd):/app -w /app asbjornenge/nexe-docker -i index.js -o app

 ### Weird bugs

 Granted, nexe is a bit flakey atm.
-I found two main bugs that I had to work around.
+I found two main bugs that I had to work around:

-1 -> A default package.json somehow messes up the executable.
+A default package.json somehow messes up the executable.
 ***Workaround:*** *I added a build script that will move package.json to pkg.json, build, then move it back.*

-2 -> When passing arguments to a comiled binary, there must exist a first argument.
+When passing arguments to a comiled binary, there must exist a first argument.
 ***Workaround:*** *Just pass a random first argument.*

 ## Container